-ISRO loses contact with Chandrayaan-2’s lander, Modi to address nation at 8 am
+Chandrayaan-2: ‘India is with you, best is yet to come,’ Narendra Modi tells ISRO scientists

-The prime minister reassured scientists and told them not to lose heart after losing contact with the Vikram lander.
+The prime minister addressed the nation from the Indian Space Research Organisation headquarters in Bengaluru on Saturday morning.

-The Indian Space Research Organisation early on Saturday said that it has lost communication with Chandrayaan-2’s moon lander Vikram, seconds before it was due to touch down on the lunar surface.
+The Indian Space Research Organisation early on Saturday said that it lost communication with Chandrayaan-2’s moon lander Vikram, seconds before it was due to touch down on the lunar surface.
 ISRO chief K Sivan had earlier described this as the “most complex mission ever undertaken by ISRO”.

-Prime Minister Narendra Modi, who was briefed by the scientists, told them not to lose hope, and thanked them for their achievements, according to reports.
-“It is not a small achievement and the country is proud of you.
-If the communication starts again, then the mission will be able to give us a lot of information,” Modi told them.
+Prime Minister Narendra Modi addressed the nation on Saturday morning and reassured the scientists.
+He thanked them for their achievements and said they had ventured to a place that no one in the country had before.

-The prime minister will address the nation at 8 am on Saturday from the ISRO control room.
+“You are exceptional professionals who have made an incredible contribution to national progress.
+We have given your best always, and will give us several more opportunities to smile,” he said.

 Live updates